Monthly Archives

 By | Serial | No Comments

-An hour earlier, at a little after eight in the morning, Daisy Valentine walked the half mile down from her house to The Village Café, a quaintly hip diner in Beachwood Canyon village, a cluster of five shops cradled just below the Hollywood sign.
-The casual trendiness of the regulars reflected the old Hollywood hood, mostly peopled with mid-scale movie industry peeps who liked their eggs without yolks, their bacon without fat and their coffee organic.
+At a little after eight that same morning, Daisy Valentine walked the half mile down from her ridge house to The Beachwood Canyon village, a cluster of five quaintly hip shops cradled just below the Hollywood sign.
+She picked up a Hollywood Pulse from a stack of already-read newspapers loosely scattered on a front window ledge inside the Village Café.
+The casually trendy diner was peopled with local mid-scale movie industry peeps who liked their eggs yolk-free, their bacon fat-free, their toast gluten-free and their coffee organic.

 error: Content is protected !!